jess-x/jess-x/README.md

-Hi, all this is Jess 🌸🌲✨
+Hi all, this is Jess 🌸🌲✨